brycewray/hugo-site/content/posts/2020/12/through-with-2020.md

 ---
 layout: singlepost
 title: "Through with 2020"
-#subtitle: "This site’s offerings in a rough year"
 description: "What I talked about while the world burned."
 author: Bryce Wray
 date: 2020-12-30T08:35:00-06:00